 I find political co-option of Memorial Day distasteful and feel that its marking is too often used to express veiled justification for all our wars by equating them.
 Saying that soldiers in the Vietnam War gave their lives so that we could be free is to say, against all common sense, that tiny little North Vietnam threatened to invade and conquer the United States.
 Nonetheless, what cannot be overlooked is that, regardless of all other issues, those soldiers did make the ultimate sacrifice and should be honored for that.

-This piece was published on this website two Memorial Days ago.
+This piece was first published on this website several Memorial Days ago.